Buying Local: Do Food Miles Matter?

 Lamb, beef, and pork are among the biggest climate offenders.
 And these effects are not driven by their transport.
-In fact, a 2006 United Nations report showed that globally, livestock represent 18 percent of all greenhouse gas emissions.
-By that calculation, this exceeded all emissions from cars, trucks, buses and other transport combined.
+In fact, a 2013 United Nations report showed that globally, livestock represent 14% of all greenhouse gas emissions.
+This would be comparable to emissions from cars, trucks, buses and other transport combined.

 For the climate, your dinner might increase your carbon footprint more than your driving.

 For produce, production emissions can include the energy that goes into chemical fertilizers and pesticides, the diesel-powered farm equipment, or greenhouses heated to extend the growing season.

 For livestock, it’s all that and more because we grow large quantities of feed grain.
 It can take more than 10 pounds of grain to produce one pound of beef.
 If that grain is energy-intensive, that beef is going to be much more so.
 And by the way, cows and other ruminant animals also belch methane, which has 21 times the greenhouse potential of carbon dioxide.